michalp21/michalp21.github.io/_posts/2021-08-06-model-based-rl.md

 ## What It Isn't
 ### Other Senses of Model
 Since I brought up supervised learning, I ought to clarify an unfortunate overlap in terminology.
 "Model" as described above is *not* the same as a supervised machine learning "model," which rather refers to the output of a machine learning algorithm, without (necessarily) any connection to dynamics.
-The term "function approximator" is used to avoid confusion when supervised learning models are used in RL algorithms, for example in Deep Q-Learning.
+The term "function approximator" is used instead to avoid confusion when we're dealing with RL algorithms, for example in Deep Q-Learning.

  Yet another possible usage is a description of the MDP as a "model" of the environment.
 The assumption of an environment represented as an MDP characterizes the class of algorithms we consider in the first place, and therefore anticipates the model-based/model-free distinction in RL.